 A tragic end

-A close friend explained how the events Carter photographed took a deadly toll on his emotional state:
+A close friend explained how the events Carter photographed took a deadly toll on his emotional state in the months that followed:

 “He would talk about the guilt of the people he couldn’t save because he photographed them as they were being killed.
 It was beginning to trigger a spiral into depression.
 You could see it happening.
 You could see Kevin sink into a dark fugue.”